 Health Benefits of Chicken

-- Has many essential vitamins E, B6 and B12 that are found in chicken breasts.
+- Has many essential vitamins E, B6, and B12 that are found in chicken breasts.
 Vitamin B is a great source of energy and works wonders on your overall heart health.
-If you are trying to burn fat, you will need the energy that is provided through chicken.
+If you are trying to burn fat, you will need the energy that is provided through the chicken.
 This great food also provides 26 percent of our daily value of vitamin B6.
-B6 is important, because it keeps our blood vessels healthy and wards off heart disease and strokes.
+B6 is important because it keeps our blood vessels healthy and wards off heart disease and strokes.